inputlookup command to search the contents of a lookup table. The lookup table can be a CSV lookup or a KV store lookup.

 Appending or replacing results

-append=true, data from the lookup file or KV store collection is appended to the current set of results.
-By default,
+append=true, data from the lookup file or KV store collection is appended to the search results from the main search.
+When

-append=false which means that the current result set is replaced with the results from the lookup search.
+append=false the main search results are replaced with the results from the lookup search.

 Working with large CSV lookup tables